idilir/DSA-210-PROJECT/README.md

 - H₀: No interaction between temperature and rainfall.
 - H₁: A significant interaction exists.

-### Location-Based Preferences
-- H₀: No variation in preference by location.
-- H₁: Preference varies significantly by location.

 ### Time-of-Day Influence
 - H₀: Time of day has no impact.
 - H₁: Time of day significantly influences sales/preference.

+  ### Temperature-Beverage Preference
+- H₀: No interaction between temperature and rainfall.
+- H₁: A significant interaction exists.

 ---